arsip/bestguess/README.md

 ## Authors and acknowledgment

-It's all mine.
+It was me and I acted alone.
 I did it because it needed to be done.
-If it's broken, that's on me.
+If it works for you, then you're welcome.
+And if it's broken, that's on me as well (let me know).

 Performance benchmarking is fraught.
 We know that timing data is not normally distributed, so why do commonly used tools produce statistics on the flawed